DangFengying/dangfengying.github.io/_pages/about.md

 10/2025 [research] I was invited to attend the 2025 NSF FRR-NRI PI Meeting.
 Thanks to NSF and the organizers.

 10/2025 [research] Benjamin Wittrup presented his paper titled "Laser-Based Wireless Communication for Underwater Robots Using a Solar Array Detector" on IEEE Oceans Great Lake 2025.
 Good job, Ben!
+[Paper](Laser_Communication_Solar_Array.pdf)

 08/2025 [research] I received the NSF Award on flow aided locallization for marine robot.
 Thanks, NSF!